vatpac-technology/pilot-procedures/docs/airspace/vatsimoperations.md

     Failure to comply with the Code of Conduct will result in network supervisors taking action against your account, which may include suspension or deletion.

 ### Restricted Activities
 As per the VATSIM [Special Operations Policy](https://vatsim.net/docs/policy/special-operations){target=new}, the following activities are restricted on the VATSIM network.
-They may only be performed by pilots who are a member of, and flying an operation representing, an approved Virtual Sepcial Operations Association.
+They may only be performed by pilots who are a member of, and flying an operation representing, an approved Virtual Special Operations Association.

 - Conducting joint training exercises with other approved VSOAs
 - War games